Glenn R. Brindel: Career

 Brindel was commissioned in 1965 after graduating from Pennsylvania State University.
 He served as weapons officer on USS Garrett County from October 1965 to March 1967 during part of Operation Game Warden.
 He received his first command in 1973, USS Chehalis, and received medals for bravery during the Vietnam War, including the Bronze Star, Vietnamese Cross of Gallantry and Meritorious Service Medal.
 He had served as an instructor at the United States Naval Academy for more than three years until 1978.
 He was the executive officer of USS Bigelow for two years starting in 1978.
 After that, he served two years with the Office of the Chief of Naval Operations working on the staff of the director of Research, Development, Test and Evaluation.
 Then he served two years as a project manager with the Naval Sea Systems Command.
 He took command of Stark in June 1984 and was relieved of command and received non-judicial punishment for the 1987 Iraqi missile attack incident.

 Later life

-Brindel has been a real estate agent in the Hampton Roads, Virginia, area since the USS Stark incident.
+Brindel has been a real estate agent in the Hampton Roads, Virginia, area since his retirement from the Navy.